Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Claude Max Subscription ($200/month):

-- Higher usage limits - Rarely hit limits with Sonnet 4
+- Higher usage limits - Rarely hit limits with Sonnet 4.5 or Haiku 4.5

 - Opus access - Both 4.1 and 4.0 available but with limited daily usage